voxelbusters/essential-kit-docs/tutorials/v3/features/address-book-new/concepts/contacts-permissions.md

 }
 ```

-This snippet checks the current permission status and logs it to the console.
+This code checks the current permission status and logs it to the console.
 The status helps determine if you can directly access contacts or need to request permission first.

 ## Permission Status Values